Bristow & Sutor Bailiffs — Calm, Legal Steps That Work

 Breathing Space (Debt Respite Scheme)

-Standard Breathing Space can give 60 days’ protection from most enforcement and interest while you work with a debt adviser.
+Standard Breathing Space can provide up to 60 days’ protection from most enforcement and interest while you work with a debt adviser.
 There’s also Mental Health Crisis Breathing Space with extended protection during treatment.
 You’ll still need to keep up ongoing priority bills where possible.

 Ask About Breathing Space